ALTITUDE-DEV-FR/no_aim/README.md

 # No Aim in RedM - Native
-Made With Heart by Shepard#1395(AltitudeDev https://discord.gg/XrYrW6ZB) and Blue青い#1111 (Syn Scripts : https://discord.gg/GjGFEaZZ)
+Made With Heart by Shepard#1395(Altitude Dev https://discord.gg/Nq4nExYgfp) and Blue青い#1111
 Disable AIM ASSIT CONTROLLER from your server RedM with simply native

 # Preview